AK1012-tech/Advancing-Multi-Disease-Detection-in-Tomato-Plants/README.md

   ![image](https://github.com/user-attachments/assets/900dd384-93ae-4771-9488-5aa28ccf9660)

 # Algorithm
-Step 1: - converting the image to grayscale
+1. converting the image to grayscale
-Step 2: - learning background distribution with a GMM model, Step 3: - creating a binary foreground mask,
+2. learning background distribution with a GMM model,
+3. creating a binary foreground mask,
-Step 4: - refining the mask with morphological closing, Step 5: - using GrabCut for further refinement based on the mask, and Step 6: - removing the background using the final mask.
+4. refining the mask with morphological closing,
+5. using GrabCut for further refinement based on the mask, and
+6. removing the background using the final mask.

 # Model Performance
 1. Classification models